mamedmax/go-web/README.md

 # go-web

-My own implementation of simple web app using only Go, HTML dan JS
+My own implementation of simple web app using only Go, HTML and JS